 A name only anti-villain is a villain who is not evil or villainous.
 It’s just because they are opposing the hero of the story.

 They can be considered pretty dangerous to the protagonist because they can be highly skilled and possess a huge obstacle.
 But also the fact that they are not genuinely evil or villainous that the hero as a huge moral dilemma that can shred the protagonist’s morale.

 Killing off a name only anti-villain can be a huge moment in a film or television programme.
 The audience can become attached and feel for the “Name Only” anti-villain and be rooting for them, only for them to be killed off by the protagonist.

-An interesting setup and can help create intense conflict throughout your script.
+An interesting setup can help create intense conflict throughout your script.

-This is what you’ve been waiting for, examples of anti-villains in film and television.
+This is what you’ve been waiting for, the best anti-villain examples in film and television.
 Some of your favourite characters have been crafted as anti-villains, and in this list, we show the best (in our opinion) examples of anti-villains.